Ride-The-Lightning/RTL/README.md

 $ npm install
 ```
 ### <a name="prep"></a>Prep for Execution
-Rename `sample-RTL.conf` file to `RTL.conf`.
 RTL requires its config file `RTL.conf`, to start the server and provide user authentication on the app.

+* Rename `sample-RTL.conf` file to `RTL.conf`.
-Locate the complete path of the readable macroon file (admin.macroon) on your node and lnd.conf file
+* Locate the complete path of the readable macroon file (admin.macroon) on your node and the lnd.conf file.
-The path of the macroon directory and lnd.conf needs to be provided in the RTL.conf file to start the server.

-For details on all the configuration options refer to [this page](https://github.com/ShahanaFarooqui/RTL/blob/master/Application_configurations).
+* Modify the `RTL.conf` file per the sample file below

-Sample RTL.conf:
+RTL.conf:
 ```
 [Authentication]
 macaroonPath=C:\Users\<user>\AppData\Local\Lnd\data\chain\bitcoin\testnet